 To buy a NEW Membership Upgrade from Thousand Trails

-To buy a RESALE (used and discounted) TT Membership Upgrade
+To buy a RESALE (used Thousand Trails Membership Upgrade

 You’ll want to reach out to Kim Hoel at Campground Membership Outlet (CMO) on 800-272-0401 or click here to email.
-We wrote extensively about buying our resale membership upgrade here and cannot recommend Kim (and her brother Chad) from CMO highly enough.
-They are membership brokers who handle the majority of TT membership resales and transfers and there is absolutely NO FEE for their service.
-We had a great experience with them in 2014 and since then, dozens of people have emailed us to say the same.
+We wrote extensively about buying our resale membership upgrade here and highly recommend Kim (and her brother Chad) from CMO.
+They are membership brokers who handle the majority of Thousand Trails membership resales and transfers and there is absolutely NO FEE for their service.
+We had a great experience with them in 2014 and since then, hundreds of people have emailed us to say the same.
 Buying a resale membership can be extremely complex and confusing, so before you even attempt to do this, please read this article to learn about them and get our advice on what you need to look out for.

 With a resale membership (usually $3k-5k depending on what you buy) you actually have several options, including some of the older memberships that are no longer available but still have great benefits – like the Platinum, Platinum Plus and VIP.
-These tend to be less expensive than the Elite, Elite Connections and newer Odyssey memberships but they may be all you really need.
-We have an Elite, but honestly, some of the Platinum and VIP memberships are cheaper and just as good (or even better with unique benefits no longer offered by TT).
+These tend to be less expensive than the Elite, Elite Connections, Odyssey and Adventure memberships but they may be all you really need.
+We have an Elite, but Platinum/VIP memberships are typically cheaper and may fit your needs and budget.
+They may even offer unique benefits no longer offered directly by Thousand Trails.

-And now that you can add 110 Trails Collection / Encore properties nationally to your TT membership, the need for an Elite membership (which has more east coast properties) with the ReadyCampGo options is less relevant than it was before, as many areas are now covered by the additional properties in the Trails Collection.
-Just know that you will have to pay for the membership in full up front as they don’t offer a payment plan, but this is by far the most cost effective way to buy a TT membership upgrade.
+And you can add 110 Trails Collection / Encore properties nationally to any Thousand Trails membership.
+Just know that you will have to pay for a resale membership in full up front as they don’t offer a payment plan, but this is a cost effective way to buy a Thousand Trails membership upgrade.

 Did You Find This Post Helpful?

-If you found this article helpful, you end up buying a Thousand Trails membership (whether it’s a Zone Pass, new or resale/used) and you feel inspired to say ‘thanks’ please feel free to tell your member representative that you were referred by us: Marc & Julie Bennett of RVLove, TT Member Number 298683360.
+If you found this article helpful, you end up buying a Thousand Trails membership (whether it’s a Zone Pass, new or resale/used) and you want to say ‘thanks’ please tell your member representative you were referred by us: Marc and Julie Bennett of RVLove, Thousand Trails Member Number 298683360.
 They may send us a VISA Gift card which will buy us a round of drinks.
-Of course, we never expect this but it’s always a very welcome bonus which we’ll graciously accept as we toast you and your new membership, and how much it will save you!
+Of course, we never expect this but it’s always a very welcome bonus which we’ll graciously accept as we toast you, your new membership, and how much it will save you!

 If you’re simply adding the Trails Collection to an existing Thousand Trails membership, there is no referral option, so simply log into your account or call to upgrade and enjoy!